-Subsequent to the effective date of the Group's Contract, there shall be an Annual Open Enrollment held November 1 thru November 30 (for coverage to be effective January 1) of each year during which:
+There shall be an annual open enrollment held November 1 thru November 30 (for coverage to be effective January 1) of each year during which:

-- Active eligible employees not currently participating in the insurance may enroll. - Eligible participants may add dependents or family coverage.
-If an employee wishes to add dependents or add family coverage during open enrollment, a dependent change form must be filled out and submitted to the LGHIB. - Eligible participants are permitted to change insurance carriers/plans. - Employees who have previously declined coverage may submit an updated "Declination of Coverage" form with acceptable proof.
+- Active eligible employees not currently participating in the insurance may enroll by submitting the LGHIP Enrollment form (form LG01); - Eligible participants may add dependents or family coverage.
+If an employee wishes to add dependents or add family coverage during open enrollment, a dependent change form must be filled out and submitted to the LGHIB; - Eligible participants are permitted to change insurance carriers/plans; - Employees who have previously declined coverage may submit an updated Declination of Coverage form (LG04) with acceptable proof.

-Forms shall be completed and signed in November with an effective date of January 1 indicated on the form and submitted to the LGHIB office by November 30.
+Forms must be completed and signed in November with an effective date of January 1 indicated on the form and submitted to the LGHIB by November 30.
 If an employee does not want to change plans or add/drop family coverage during open enrollment, no paperwork is necessary.